Overview

 Each Frame contract will usually reference two types of FrameDataStore contracts for its data:

-• Dependency data stores, such as FrameTools, which contain already-on-chain code to be run in the web page on page load
+• Dependency data stores, such as FrameToolsarrow-up-right, which contain already-on-chain code to be run in the web page on page load

 • A newly-deployed data store containing any new browser code that will be run in the web page, after imported code is run

 Frames can reference code that is already on-chain (and thus paid for), greatly reducing a creator's cost to create something reliant on powerful open source libraries.
-For example, the FrameTools contract provides access to p5.js or three.js for tiny percentage of their original on-chain storage cost.
+For example, the FrameToolsarrow-up-right contract provides access to p5.jsarrow-up-right or three.jsarrow-up-right for tiny percentage of their original on-chain storage cost.

 Use-Case